Mateusr337/MyWallet_Front/README.md

 ## About

-Single application in react of an app to control your money.
+Single page application in react of an app to control your money.
 - Backend in https://github.com/Mateusr337/MyWallet_back

 ## Technologies